 Tamar’s life descended on a trajectory starting at the wind currents of shame (vs. 13) and ended at a personal tsunami called desolation (vs. 20).
 Not a very promising outcome for someone beaten by the ravages of life.

-The name Tamar in Hebrew (תָּמָר) is derived from a root word that means ‘erect, a palm tree’.
+The name Tamar in Hebrew (תָּמָר) is derived from a root word that means ‘upright, as a palm tree’.
 Palm trees are associated with areas refreshed with springs and fresh water.
 Palm trees are also known for their resiliency and durability to withstand severe storms and the most violent weather conditions.

 But, it’s interesting to note that Tamar’s story does not end in II Samuel chapter 13.
 Nothing else is recorded in the Bible concerning her life …… except in one more place.
 And a most unlikely place at that.
 Tamar is mentioned one more time right here: